-The specialist investment managers that we access are each required to offer a well- defined, robust investment philosophy and process.
-We regularly monitor the relevant funds and managers, reviewing matters such as investment performance, portfolio holdings, compliance, changes to key investment personnel and business factors.
-The managed funds that we access and the specialist investment managers may be changed at any time without notice to investors.
+The underlying in v e s t m e n t managers that the Related Funds access are each required to offer a well-defined, robust investment philosophy and process.
+We regularly monitor these managers, reviewing matters such as investment performance, portfolio holdings, compliance, changes to key investment personnel and business factors.
+The underlying investment managers may be changed at any time without notice to investors.
 The utilisation of a multi-manager strategy is intended to deliver more consistent risk adjusted performance to investors in the funds.
-Details of the managed funds we have chosen to invest into and the underlying specialist investment managers' document on Disclose.
+Details of the managed funds we have chosen to invest into and the underlying investment managers that the Related Funds access, can be found in the 'Other Material Information - Underlying Investment Managers' document on Disclose.